 Vanessa’s clients have included government entities, institutions of higher education, nation-wide companies, small businesses, and nonprofits.
 She also counsels institutions of higher education in matters related to the Public Information Act, Title IX, and the Family Educational Rights and Privacy Act.

 Outside of her time spent helping employers comply with employment laws, Vanessa enjoys hanging out in South Austin with her husband and two kids.

 - Advise clients in all areas of state and federal labor and employment laws, including the: Fair Labor Standards Act; Equal Pay Act; National Labor Relations Act; Family and Medical Leave Act; Americans with Disabilities Act; Uniformed Services Employment and Reemployment Act; Older Workers’ Benefits Protection Act; WARN Act; reductions in force; workers’ compensation retaliation; First Amendment claims; Due Process claims; and claims brought under the Texas Whistleblower Act

-- Advise institutions of higher education in matters related to Title IX, the Family Education and Privacy Rights Act, student rights, and the Public Information Act
+- Advise institutions of higher education in matters related to Title IX, the Family Educational Rights and Privacy Act, and the Public Information Act

 - Draft and negotiate employment contracts for clients, including confidentiality agreements, non-competes, non-solicitation, and severance agreements